-Projects shall be designed to provide direct and safe walking connectivity between the project and the external network.
+Projects shall be designed to provide direct and safe walking connectivity to the external pedestrian network and to nearby transit stop (if applicable).
 The project's pedestrian facilities shall be designed to encourage walking by being well-lit, ADA accessible, and with features such as landscaping to improve the walking experience.
+Projects shall incorporate features such as pedestrian pathways through parking lots, direct access for pedestrians through wall opening in gated/walled projects, direct walkway to transit/bus stops, locate pedestrian access close to transit/bus stops during the site design process.